A new approach

 Being a healthcare provider has never been more difficult.
-A growing number of older adults have complex medical conditions.
-These patients and their families are increasingly burdened by a daunting array of assessments, investigations, and treatments, delivered through a rigid system that typically addresses only one issue at a time.
+As the population ages, many older adults have complex medical conditions that are difficult to sort out.
+Patients and their families are increasingly burdened by a daunting array of assessments, investigations, and treatments, delivered through a rigid system that typically addresses only one issue at a time.

 You’ve no doubt experienced frustration when a patient’s health deteriorates to such a degree that the recommended therapies don’t seem to address their needs.
 You’ve probably seen frail patients become worse with standard care interventions, much to the surprise and dismay of everyone involved.